 Label Description Port The logical port for the settings contained in the same row.
 Select mirror mode.
-Rx only: Frames received at this port are mirrored to the mirror port.
+Rx only : Frames received at this port are mirrored to the mirror port.
 Frames transmitted are not mirrored.
 Tx only :Frames transmitted from this port are mirrored to the mirror port.
 Frames received are not mirrored.
 Disabled : Neither frames transmitted nor frames received are Mode mirrored.
-Wiode Enabled : Frames received and frames transmitted are mirrored to the mirror port.
-Note: For a single part of forms in a large part of the same in th Note: For a given port, a frame is only transmitted once.
+Mode Enabled : Frames received and frames transmitted are mirrored to the mirror port.
+Note: For a given port, a frame is only transmitted once.
 It is therefore not possible to mirror Tx frames for the mirror port.
 Because of this, mode for the selected mirror port is limited to Disabled or Rx only.